-- 9. Counseling Services are also provided to students by the University.
-If you need their services, contact 458-4140. - 10.
+- (e.g., physical or emotional) through the Office of Student Disability Services (SDS).
+Contact them to make arrangements to access these services. - 14.
+Counseling Services are also provided to students by the University.
+If you need their services, contact 458-4140. - 15.
 If you send a message to the professor through email, you must identify yourself i.e., write your name and student ID number.
 No anonymity.
 Email messages are restricted to business matters only.
-Do NOT expect instructor's responses to be instantaneous. - 11.
+Do NOT expect instructor's responses to be instantaneous. - 16.
 There is NO EXTRA CREDIT for the course.
 PLEASE DO NOT ASK.
-See the professor if you are having difficulty and do not wait until the last minute (e.g., the last day of or two weeks at the end of the semester) for consultation. - 12.
-Be RESPECTFUL of your classmates. - 13.
-The grade for this course is separate from the grade in the lab (Psy 3413). - 14.
+See the professor if you are having difficulty and do not wait until the last minute (e.g., the last day of or two weeks at the end of the semester) for consultation. - 17.
+Be RESPECTFUL of your classmates. - 18.
+The grade for this course is separate from the grade in the lab (Psy 3413). - 19.
 If a student decides to drop Psy 3413 (the lab section), he/she will also be dropped from Psy 3403 (the lecture section) and vice versa.
-Consult your advisor. - 15.
-For weather-related University-wide class cancellation, call 458-SNOW. - 16.
+Consult your advisor. - 20.
+For weather-related University-wide class cancellation, call 458-SNOW. - 21.
+For further reference about University-set academic policies, go to www.utsa.edu/syllabus. - 22.
 The expectations for this course are simple and straightforward.
 Please do NOT try and convince me to give you another chance, try for some extra credit, tell me that I'm preventing you from entering medical/Ph.D./graduate/law/vet/military/trucking school, give me a sob story, LIE, tell me that you and you alone work for a living while going to school, tell me that you work 72 hours a day in addition to going to school, sic your mother or father on me, need to graduate next month or next semester, need to raise your GPA from 1.9 to 2.0, whine and/or cry, etc. We all have challenges to deal with.
 I very much appreciate and note honesty, personal responsibility, common courtesy, common sense, and hard work.
 This rule is also applicable AFTER the class is over (i.e., end of the semester).